 America's oldest historically Black neighborhood, the cradle of jazz.
 Quieter, neighborhood-feel.
 Rewards stories that lean into music history, character, and place.
 Pair with City Park for a longer day.

 Every quest is shaped by a theme you choose at generation time.
-The AI matches the storyline, the tone of the writing, and the mood of the clue artwork to whatever you pick.
-New Orleans particularly rewards urban-legend, mystery, and historical themes — the city's layered past gives the AI material few other places match.
+The system matches the storyline, the tone of the writing, and the mood of the clue artwork to whatever you pick.
+New Orleans particularly rewards urban-legend, mystery, and historical themes — the city's layered past gives the system material few other places match.

 Difficulty controls how much the puzzles ask of you.
 Casual mode keeps things moving; harder difficulties layer in real wordplay, ciphers, and observation challenges.
 Most groups land in the middle and adjust from there.

-Bundles save more — once you've played your first one, save costs on credits with a bundle.
+Bundles save more — once you've played your first one, save costs on credits with the purchase of a bundle.

-We pull live points of interest from mapping data covering New Orleans's neighborhoods, then our AI weaves them into a story tailored to where you'll actually be playing.
-The clues lead to real shops, parks, landmarks, and street-level details — not generic stand-ins.
+We pull live points of interest from mapping data covering New Orleans's neighborhoods, then our system weaves them into a story tailored to where you'll actually be playing.
+The clues lead to real shops, landmarks, and street-level details — not generic stand-ins.

 A scavenger hunt is usually a list of items or places to find — fun, but the connections between stops are minimal.
 A treasure hunt typically follows clues to one final reward.
 A Cryptic Quest is closer to a piece of interactive fiction set in the real world: every clue is a chapter in a single connected story, the locations are part of the plot, and the satisfaction comes from the narrative resolving as much as from finding things.
 If you've enjoyed scavenger hunts or treasure hunts, you'll recognize the shape — but the experience is closer to playing through a short story you star in.

-The French Quarter is the obvious answer — every block has anchor points the AI can build around.
+The French Quarter is the obvious answer — every block has anchor points the system can build around.
 The Marigny, Garden District, and Warehouse District all have rich enough density for great quests.
 Treme and Mid-City work for quieter, neighborhood-flavor stories.
-The AI adapts the pacing to whatever area you choose.
+The system adapts the pacing to whatever area you choose.

 Most quests run 1–3 hours depending on the difficulty you select and the distance setting.
 A casual French Quarter quest is closer to 90 minutes; a longer Garden District story along Magazine Street can stretch past two hours.